diegoami/DA-youtube-scripts/README.md

 Collection of scripts used to perform various operations on Youtube.
 Included are also collections of working youtube links.
+Note that Ctrl+C interrupts only the current conversion but not the whole process in those scripts - use CTRL+Z or kill from another terminal.

 ## REQUIREMENTS